 - Population distribution statistics / standard deviation / median:

-“Average” (aka “mean”) is a simplistic concept that is overused.
-Worse, it leads people to see members of a highly diverse group as all same the same characteristic.
+“Average” (aka “mean”) is a simplistic concept that is overused and extremely misleading, even dangerous.
+It almost compels people to see members of a highly diverse group as all same.

 Stereotypes take hold, and bias follows.